unikraft/docs/content/en/_index.md

   viewOnGithub: View on GitHub
   whatsAUnikraft: What's a unikernel?
   leading: Unikraft is a fast, secure and open-source Unikernel Development Kit
-  subtext: By tailoring the operating system, libraries and configuration to the particular needs of your application, it vastly reduces virtual machine and container image sizes to a few KBs, drastically cutting down your software stack's attack surface.
+  subtext: By tailoring the operating system, libraries and configuration to the particular needs of your application, it vastly reduces virtual machine and container image sizes to a few KBs, provides blazing performance, and drastically cuts down your software stack's attack surface.
   points:
     - text: Blazing fast
       link: "#blazing-fast"
     - text: Developer-friendly
       link: "#developer-friendly"
-    - text: Small footprint
+    - text: Small footprint & green
       link: "#small-footprint"
     - text: Cloud-native ready
       link: "#cloud-native-ready"